Fritz Kolbe: Assessment

 In 2003 a biography, Fritz Kolbe: un espion au coeur du IIIe Reich, written by journalist Lucas Delattre was published in France.
 A year later, a German translation was published, and in 2005 an English translation entitled A spy at the heart of the Third Reich: the extraordinary story of Fritz Kolbe, America's most important spy in World War II was released.

 In 2006 British author Nigel West reviewed the biography in the International Journal of Intelligence and CounterIntelligence.
 West states that the value of Kolbe's information had been exaggerated, as it merely confirmed intelligence already gathered by MI5, or even unwittingly jeopardized operations such as ULTRA and TRIPLEX, of which Dulles would have been largely ignorant.
 West concludes that Kolbe was "an exceptional character in every way, but also a menace bearing unwanted gifts to an eager suitor", adding that "it is doubtful that Kolbe could ever be considered 'the most important spy of the Second World War'."

-Since the British turned down Kolbe's offer and the Americans did not, it is unlikely the two sides will agree on his importance.

 Kolbe's work was officially recognized by the Foreign Office of the German Federal Republic when a hall bearing his name was inaugurated in the ministry in 2004.
 He was listed at the Memorial to the German Resistance in 2005/2006.